h2oai/h2o-2/h2o-docs/source/tutorial/glm.rst

 Machine Learning repository.
 They are composed of 4177 observations and 7 attributes, and have been split into .90/.10 train/ test sets through random assignment.
-All attributes are real valued continuous, except forSex and Rings.
+All attributes are real valued continuous, except for Sex and Rings.
 Sex is categorical with 3 levels (male, female, and infant), and Rings is discrete.

 Before modeling, parse data into H\ :sub:`2`\ O as follows: